SimonTasker/river-home-energy/services/README.md

 - Mosquitto Broker
 - Influx Database
 - Telegraf (MQTT Listener)
-- Grafana
+- Home Assistant

 All services are connected within docker network named `iot`.\
-Both `InfluxDB` and `Grafana` are configured with docker volumes for persistent storage.\
+Both `InfluxDB` and `Home Assistant` are configured with docker volumes for persistent storage.\
 The `mosquitto_config`, `telegraf_config` and `influx_scripts` folders are bind-mounted to each service appropriately.

 ## Details